Install R Packages¶

 If a package may have general use but is not already installed in CoCalc, please open a support request to tell us to install it globally for everyone.
 Please include information about special dependencies or a specific example to test it.

-To actually install a package, create or open an existing Linux Terminal file.
+To install a package, create or open an existing Linux Terminal file.

 R